Applications for 2027 open September 1!

 Trinity College Dublin, B.B.S., Business Studies and German (in progress)

-As a student at Trinity College Dublin, Ailbhe focuses on honing leadership and organizational skills through active participation in the Trinity Entrepreneurial Society (TES), engaging with leader-innovators such as Des Traynor, and cultivating a dynamic approach to problem-solving.
-With a passion for mentorship and education, for several years she has also been a music teacher and a football coach for young children.
-While in secondary school, Ailbhe was selected as prefect and was also an active member of the student council.
-She continues to work as a music teacher, helping students develop their extracurricular skills.
+Currently an undergraduate student at Trinity College Dublin, studying Business and German, Ailbhe focuses on honing her leadership and organizational skills through active participation in the Trinity Entrepreneurial Society (TES) and by cultivating a dynamic approach to problem-solving.
+With a passion for mentorship and education, she also spent several years working as a music teacher and football coach for young children.
+After living and studying in Bavaria for the past year, she is experienced in the academic and personal growth that stems from studying and travelling abroad, particularly through the use of a second language.
 Ailbhe is fluent in English and proficient in German.
+This will be her third summer with Oxford Academia.

 Amélie Marescaux